iay/shibboleth-build-docker/README.md

 I also provide a pre-built environment based on Amazon Corretto 8, although this version is no longer used in Shibboleth builds.

+A pre-built environment is also available for OpenJDK 17 under Rocky Linux 9 for horizon-scanning purposes.

 These are multi-architecture images supporting both both `linux/amd64` and `linux/arm64` hosts; the latter is used on Apple Silicon